Andresblz/WP-Contact-Form-7/README.md

 # UNIQUE CODE GENERATOR - CONTACT FORM 7
-_This function generates a unique code of the style: YYXXXXMMXXDDXXDXX_
+_This function generates a unique code of the style: YYXXMMXXDDXXDXX_

 _XX - Random characters_